Kurorororo/numeric-fast-downward/README.md

 rm Osi-0.107.9.tgz
 ```

-#### Gurobi
+#### Gurobi (Optional)

-Please install Gurobi and export the following environment variables.
+If you want to use the IP compilation of numeric planning, please install Gurobi and export the following environment variables.
 Suppose that Gurobi is installed in `/opt/gurobi911`.

 ```bash